For most up to date publications, visit our google scholar page.

 A.B.
 Narrowe, et al., Uncovering the diversity and activity of methylotrophic methanogens in freshwater wetland soils.
 Msystems (under review).

 S. Roux, et al., Cryptic invoviruses revealed as pervasive in bacteria and archaea across Earth’s biomes.
-Nature Microbiology (accepted).
+Nature Microbiology (2019).

 M.A.
 Borton, et al., Coupled laboratory and field investigations resolve microbial interactions that underpin persistence in hydraulically fractured shales.
 Proceedings of the National Academy of Sciences (2018).